tnphucccc/tnphucccc/README.md

-# Hi there, I'm Phuc! 👋
+# Hi there, I'm tnphucccc! 👋

 ## About Me

-I am a passionate software developer with a keen interest in web development, machine learning, and open-source contributions.
+I am a passionate software developer interested in web development, machine learning, and open-source contributions.
 I love to learn new technologies and apply them to solve real-world problems.

 ## Skills